This policy was last updated on 27 June 2019.

 Where submitted, your card details may be disclosed to banks or relevant financial institutions to arrange payments.
 In the case of a suspected fraudulent transaction, your details may be further disclosed for the sole purpose of performing further checks (for example, disclosure to a credit checking agency).

-We may also share your personal information with your permission, or if we are legally required to disclose your information in circumstances where this cannot be reasonably resisted (for example court orders from legal jurisdictions where we are registered).
+We may also share your personal information with your permission, or if we are legally required to disclose your information in circumstances where this cannot be reasonably resisted (for example court orders from legal jurisdictions where we are registered -- Ireland, South Africa, Switzerland and the United States of America,).

 Examples of Cookies we use: